 By Samantha Davis-Friedman

-At this point, the only thing we know for sure is that Disney and Universal parks will remain closed through the end of March.
-For people who planned to visit the parks during those dates, there is no choice other than to cancel or reschedule — but what about travelers who have vacation plans for April?
+At this point, the only thing we know for sure is that Disney and Universal parks will remain closed until further notice.
+For people who planned to visit the parks this spring and beyond, there is no choice other than to cancel or reschedule — but what about travelers who have vacation plans for April?
 Or this summer?
 Or during Christmas break?

 Since the parks aren’t announcing anything new (and only Madame Leota has a crystal ball), there’s no way to know how long the parks will remain closed, which is causing a lot of stress for park goers who were not only looking forward to their magical vacations but who invested a lot of money that they don’t want to lose.